asifichy/realtime_chat_app/README.md

 npx create-react-app ./ it allows to create a new react application right into the directory.

+- Now I will create a login system different people login and chat with eachother.

 The work is in progress. !!!